xxKiddMdx/CSCI3390_G5_Final_Project/README.md

 | Greedy Reported | 50 | 2266 | 588210 | 1545781 | 91782 | 1325656 |
 | Greedy Verified | 50 | 2266 | 588210 | 1545781 | 91782 | 1325656 |
 | Greedy Time Consumption | 0.20s in local machine | 0.27s in local machine | 3s in local machine | 6s in local machine (16GB) | 9s in local machine (16GB) | 14s in local machine (20GB) |

+* Both algorithms show identical results for "reported" and "verified," which confirms no false positives in the output.
+* The runtime of the Greedy algorithm is O(ElogE), while Maximal Matching has a complexity of O(V+E).
+However, the measured times do not fully align with these complexities because the Maximal Matching algorithm's timing includes both processing and writing times, whereas Greedy's timing only includes processing.
+* Based on the result, the MaximalMatching would only outperform for some small scale of data.
+It is clear to see that, with a larger dataset, the Greedy Algorithm outperforms the MaximalMatching algorithm.

 ## Advantages